joshfrench/om-wiki-fork/Tutorial.md

 Evaluate everything and you should see the results.

 Hopefully the view composability and extensibility offered by Om puts a gleam in your eye.
+There's more enough here to keep if occupied for hours if you wish to take it further.